python/cpython/Doc/library/numbers.rst

 .. class:: Complex

-   Subclasses of this type describe complex numbers and include the operations that work on the builtin :class:`complex` type.
+   Subclasses of this type describe complex numbers and include the operations that work on the built-in :class:`complex` type.
 These are: conversions to :class:`complex` and :class:`bool`, :attr:`.real`, :attr:`.imag`, ``+``, ``-``, ``*``, ``/``, :func:`abs`, :meth:`conjugate`, ``==``, and ``!=``.
 All
    except ``-`` and ``!=`` are abstract.